TheRoddyWMS/BatchEuphoria/README.md

 # Change Logs

 * 0.1.1
-   - Minor: Fix: A newer LSF release is pickier on the position of the `-o` parameter in `bjobs`.
+   - Patch: Fix: A newer LSF release is pickier on the position of the `-o` parameter in `bjobs`.
 Adapted to this upstream change.
 Probably code will still work with older LSF versions.
+   - Patch: Bumped from RoddyToolLib 2.1.1 to 2.2.2.

 * 0.1.0
    - Minor: SLURM support